 Workaway also has an App that you can download from the Google Play and App Store.

 When I started the trip I didn’t use it, but in October 2014, seeing that Workaway may not have been enough – since many times the messages you send are not answered by the hosts – I decided to sign up and use it together.
-Fortunately it was a good idea and the money I paid, well spent.
+Luckily it was a good idea and the money I paid, well invested.